antonioroque200OK/antonioroque200OK/README.md

 - 👋 Hi, I’m Antonio Roque
 - 👀 I’m interested in Web Development, DevOps and Machine Learning.
-- 🌱 I’m currently learning Kotlin, Spring Boot, NestJS and Next.JS.
+- 🌱 I’m currently learning Kotlin, Go, Spring Boot and Next.JS.
 - 💞️ I’m looking to collaborate on E-commerce and Marketing search and recommendation systems.
 - 📫 You can reach me on antoniocarlos.roque@gmail.com